AdobeDocs/experience-platform.en/help/dashboards/guides/destinations.md

 >[!CONTEXTUALHELP]
 >id="platform_dashboards_destinations_mostuseddestinations"
 >title="Most used destinations"
 >abstract="This widget displays your organization's most active destinations by the number of segments mapped.
-These numbers are accurate at the time of the last snapshot."
+These numbers are accurate at the time of the last snapshot.
+This ranking provides insight into which destinations are currently most used while highlighting those that may be underutilized."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/destinations.html#most-used-destinations" text="Learn more from documentation"

 The **[!UICONTROL Most used destinations]** widget displays your organization's top destinations by the number of segments mapped, as of the last snapshot.
 This ranking provides insight into which destinations are being utilized while also potentially showing those that may be underutilized.